Reference to the photographs will show that occasionally I got my ISO5RH and ISO3

 Otherwise, except where I consider some guidance is worthwhile, I will leave when

-to carry out drilling and tapping to the discretion of the viewer.
+to carry out drilling and tapping to the viewer.

 Need for accuracy